lab42/Charts/README.md

 Charts are build automatically and served via Github Pages.

-Be aware that these charts should be designwd for usage with Skaffold.
+Be aware that these charts should be designed for usage with Skaffold.

 ## Adding the Helm repo